Luecx/Koivisto/README.md

 # Koivisto UCI

-Koivisto is an AB-engine for chess written in C++ by Kim Kåhre and Finn Eggers.
+Koivisto is an AB-engine for chess written in C++ by Kim Kåhre, Finn Eggers and Eugenio Bruno.
 The strength is estimated to be around 2860 CCRL on a single core.

 ### Supported UCI settings:
 - Hash